 - The Phoenix Requiem subverts and plays it straight at the same time.
 The people think that they are safe from the shades in the church, but it is heavily implied that they are wrong.
 On the other hand, they can't enter Hyde Asylum.

-- Teen Titans: Raven and Robin hide from Slade, now Trigon's messenger, in a Church.
-Slade follows them in, Robin passes out, and Raven runs for it.
+- Teen Titans: Raven and a badly injured Robin hide from Slade, now Trigon's messenger, in a Church.
+Slade follows them in, Robin is finally knocked out, and Raven runs for it.

 - Played for laughs in The Simpsons, in which Homer is being chased by members of PBS who are out for blood.
 He eventually makes his way to the church and runs in screaming "Sanctuary!
 Sanctuary!"
 Reverend Lovejoy irritatedly questions why he bothered to even teach him the word.